 As a Product and UX Designer, these are some of the things that should be taken into consideration when designing for blockchain:

-While blockchain-related companies are investing a lot of money in marketing, and visual design not many of them are focused on improving the UX aspect.
+Summary: While blockchain-related companies are investing a lot of money in marketing, and visual design not many of them are focused on improving the UX aspect.
 According to Ivan Braun, founder of Icons8, “usability” could be the undoing of blockchain technology.“What will destroy Bitcoin?
 Governments?
 Hackers?
 Winklevoss twins?
 Usability,” he wrote in his blog post.

 Users are still apprehensive when committing to the technology, with the general perception being that it is very code-centric.
 The skepticism that comes with it is natural.
 And, in many ways is similar to how other technologies initially began as a project driven by research before evolving to accommodate design, blockchain may also take the same route.